Blog

 Understanding the Patella and What Causes Chipping

 The patella is a small, triangular bone positioned at the front of the knee.
 It protects the joint and helps the quadriceps muscle extend the leg efficiently.
 A chipped patella often results from a direct knock to the knee, a fall, or a strong impact during sports.
-Some people are more likely to experience this injury — such as athletes involved in high-impact activities, older adults with weaker bones, and individuals with conditions like osteoporosis or bone changes related to cancer.
+Some people are more likely to experience this injury — such as athletes involved in high-impact activities, older adults with weaker bones, and individuals with conditions like osteoporosis.
 Interestingly, some rare patella injuries "mostly affect children aged 8-12" and involve not only bone but also cartilage and surrounding tissues, typically caused by sudden, forceful muscle contractions (Nedermark & Brix, 2025).
 Overall, bone health greatly influences how severe these injuries can be, highlighting the need for prevention and early detection.

 How to Recognise the Symptoms of a Chipped Patella